babashka/nbb/README.md

             binding-pairs)))
 ```

-Using this macro we can look async code more like sync code.
+Using this macro we can make async code look more like sync code.
 Consider this puppeteer example:

 ``` clojure
 (-> (.launch puppeteer)